 This Wing fulfils the JFCU’s role as the Island’s Financial Intelligence Unit (FIU).
 The Island requires an FIU in order to comply with Anti Money Laundering (AML) and Counter Terrorist Financing (CFT) Recommendations issued by the Financial Actions Task Force (FATF) – Recommendation 26 requiring that:

-“countries should establish an FIU that serves as a national centre for the receiving, analysis and dissemination of SAR and other information regarding potential money laundering or terrorist financing.”
+"Countries should establish a FIU that serves as a national centre for the receiving (and, as permitted, requesting), analysis and dissemination of STR and other information regarding potential money laundering or terrorist financing.
+The FIU should have access, directly or indirectly, on a timely basis to the financial, administrative and law enforcement information that it requires to properly undertake its functions, including the analysis of STR."

 When SARs are received an initial assessment is made with respect to issues such as the granting of consent to proceed with transactions or continue with a relationship (such consent being required by local legislation in order to protect institutions against criminal charges of money laundering).
 Further analysis will determine how the intelligence is developed and this may include disseminating it on an intelligence basis, typically to an equivalent overseas FIU, where this is appropriate and permitted by legislation.
 Any such dissemination is done on a carefully sanitised basis and with strict conditions on how such information may be handled and subsequently processed.